louischeuk/Sudoku/README.md

 - implementation of default parameters, recursion
 - printing and writing to files

-NB. simply run the makefile will able to produce an executable file and hence run the program
+NB. simply run the makefile will able to produce an executable file that runs the program